Thank you for taking time to visit us. It is our earnest hope that you will come be a part of our ever-growing family.

 Whether you are new to Oak View, parents for the first time, or seeking to find a place for your grandchildren or other kids in your life, we welcome you to Oak View’s Children’s Ministry.
 Our desire is to partner with you as you guide your child's spiritual development.
 During this time of social distancing please follow our facebook page to keep up with what is happening online.
 We've included a list of family resources and activities below.

 We would love to answer any questions you may have.
-Email Ron at email@example.com or give us a call at 972-790-3629.
+Email firstname.lastname@example.org or give us a call at 972-790-3629.

-During this time of social distancing and sheltering in place, we have some wonderful activities and devotional resources to help teach your children Biblical truth while enjoying time together.
+Here are some fun activities and devotional resources to help teach your children Biblical truth while enjoying time together.

 1. Tricky Kool-Aid

 This is a great activity to teach kids about about sin, refer to Romans 3:23 and Romans 6:23 as the objective for the activity.

 Display a tray of cups with Kool-Aid made with salt instead of sugar.
 Offer the kids a cup.
 Allow them to taste the Kool-Aid and express their disgust.

 Ask: "What’s wrong with the Kool-Aid?
 It looks like normal Kool-Aid.
 Are you sure that there is something wrong with it?
 How can it be bad if it looks OK?
 Sometimes Satan tricks us with sin in the same way.
 It looks great on the outside, but it really is bad for us."